rationalis-petra/ivy/README.md

        1)))
 ```

-Currently, functions can take only one argument.
+Functions can take only one argument.
 For a 'two-argument' function, we use nested functions:
 ```lisp
 (def sum (fn x (fn y
   (if (>= x y) x y))))

 ((sum 3) 4)
 ```

-# Future Direction
-This is a project for fun/learning, but also an exercise in language design.
-While it certainly has a strong functional lean, the  is to create a language which is *fun*.
-- [x] A Global Store
-- [ ] Functions of multiple values
-- [ ] Types/Type-checking
-- [ ] Algebraic Data Types
-- [ ] Macros
-- [ ] Concurrency